aquasecurity/kubectl-who-can/CONTRIBUTING.md

 1. Describe what the PR does.
 There's no convention enforced, but please try to be concise and descriptive.
 Treat the PR description as a commit message.
 Titles that starts with "fix"/"add"/"improve"/"remove" are good examples.
 1. Please add the associated Issue in the PR description.
 1. There's no need to add or tag reviewers.
-1. If a reviewer commented on your code, or asked for changes, please remember to mark the discussion as resolved after you address it.
+1. If a reviewer commented on your code or asked for changes, please remember to mark the discussion as resolved after you address it.
 PRs with unresolved issues should not be merged (even if the comment is unclear or requires no action from your side).
 1. Please include a comment with the results before and after your change.
 1. Please include proper tests with your code